Vyze/ghpb/readme.md

 The github project browser is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

+## Description
+This is an add-on for Laravel 4.
+Main functional is to search projects and users on github.com , to show their details, to fix like status in local database for chosen item.
+You can watch screenshots from docs/screenshots/.

 ## Installation:

 Before you start, be sure you have an api token set in you github account with read access to repo and user.